 The classification provisions could also have the effect of discouraging a third party from initiating a proxy contest, making a tender offer or otherwise attempting to obtain control of Lennox, even though such an attempt might be beneficial to Lennox and its stockholders.
 The classification of the board of directors could thus increase the likelihood that incumbent directors will retain their positions.
-In addition, because the classification provisions may discourage accumulations of large blocks of Lennox's stock by purchasers whose objective is to take control of Lennox and remove a majority of the board of directors, the classification of the board of directors in the market price of Lennox common stock that might result from accumulations of large blocks.
+In addition, because the classification provisions may discourage accumulations of large blocks of Lennox's stock by purchasers whose objective is to take control of Lennox and remove a majority of the board of directors, the classification of the board of directors could tend to reduce the likelihood of fluctuations in the market price of Lennox common stock that might result from accumulations of large blocks.
 Accordingly, stockholders could be deprived of opportunities to sell their shares of Lennox common stock at a higher market price than might otherwise be the case.